Summit Meadow Pioneer Cemetery

 The area where Government Camp is located had been known by that name since 1849 when the Regiment of Mounted Riflemen, enroute from Fort Leavenworth Kansas to Fort Vancouver, attempted to cross over the early Barlow Trail late in the season, possibly November or even December, and were faced with severe winter weather.
 They abandoned 45 wagons that were loaded with supplies, before descending Laurel Hill and down into the Valley.
 Since then the area had been known as the government camp.

 Oliver Yocum, one of the original homesteaders there, was petitioning the postal service for a post office there.
-He wanted to name the town Government Camp, but the post office had a rule that the name couldn’t be two words, which always seemed to be odd to me considering New York had a post office, but I digress… O. C. Yocum decided that, due to it’s position on the side of a volcano, he would name the town Pompeii.
+He wanted to name the town Government Camp, but the post office had a rule that the name couldn’t be two words, which always seemed to be odd to me considering New York had a post office, but I digress… O. C. Yocum decided that, due to it’s position on the side of a volcano, he would name the town Pompeii Oregon.
 That didn’t last long before the post office adopted its proper name – Government Camp Oregon.

 “The Sunday Oregonian – Sun, May 14, 1911